Latin forms the building blocks of the English language and should be taught in all schools.

 How should we approach the teaching of Latin?

 Students need to be taught the origins of words so they can access and understand the academic vocabulary we expect them to be using.
 But first we need to get them to engage with the lesson.
 If it is presented in a boring fashion they will not engage.
-It needs to be taught in a fast, focussed and fun manner to engage our students of today; they also need to understand its relevance.
+It needs to be taught in a fast, focused and fun manner to engage our students of today; they also need to understand its relevance.

-I often refer to our Lexonik programme as a modern, fun version of Latin and when students tell me “I feel like Inspector Clouseau” or “I never knew words gave you clues”, I know the teaching of Latin in our programme is both engaging and motivating.
+I often refer to our Lexonik programmes as a modern, fun version of Latin and when students tell me “I feel like Inspector Clouseau” or “I never knew words gave you clues”, I know the teaching of Latin in our programme is both engaging and motivating.
 It is also highly effective in developing their vocabulary knowledge.

 English is a hybrid language; it has been altered and influenced by many other languages over the centuries.